Back to the FAQ

 The FAQ: The Murder of Anastasia WitbolsFeugen

-One of the keys to Byron Case's conviction in State v.
-Case was an audiotaped conversation between Case and Kelly Moffett, his ex-girlfriend and eyewitness in the trial.
+One of the keys to to the conviction of Byron Case in State v.
+Case was an audiotaped conversation between Case (when he was still only a suspect) and Kelly Moffett (known before the arrest as "Cooperating Witness").
 Case and many of his supporters believe that this represented a miscarriage of justice.

 The specific incident in question is as follows:

-Kelly Moffett telephoned Byron Case late on the night of June 5, 2001 at the behest of the Jackson County Sheriff's Department, attempting to engage him in conversation about the murder with the story that she had again been contacted by investigators, and that she could no longer remember the alibi to which Moffett and Case had agreed.
-The conversation had progressed for more than three minutes, with the main subject being what Moffett should say to investigators, when Moffett made the direct reference to Case being the murderer:
+Moffett telephoned Case late on the night of June 5, 2001 at the behest of the Jackson County Sheriff's Department, attempting to engage him in conversation about the murder with the story that she had again been contacted by investigators, and that she could no longer remember the alibi to which they had agreed.
+The conversation had progressed for more than three minutes, with the main subject being what she should say to investigators, when she made the direct reference to him having committed the murder:1

-MOFFETT: [The police] called me while I was in rehab, they showed up out there.
-Yeah, I don’t understand,
+CW: [The police] called me while I was in rehab, they showed up out there.
+Yeah, I don t understand,

 like seriously, what all went on or whatever, and I seriously, I hate to say this, but why,